-Please note that it will take me approximately 2 weeks to grade your work and provide feedback (if necessary).
+Please note that it will take me approximately 2 weeks to grade your work and provide feedback or create a class discussion document (if necessary).
 If it will take longer, I will notify you of the reason and provide a date by which you can expect your grade.
-Responses submitted in handwriting must be legible in order to receive a grade/feedback.
+Assignments submitted in handwriting must be legible in order to receive a grade/feedback.

-I will synthesize your responses into a "class discussion" document so you can access the thoughts/opinions/commonalities/new ideas of others in the class.
+I will synthesize responses into a "class discussion" document (when the assignment calls for it) so you can access the thoughts/opinions/commonalities/new ideas of others in the class.
 You will not be named individually in the document.
 The responses will be graded as either "complete" or "incomplete" - as in you completed it (full credit), kind of did it or didn't do it (no credit).

-The analysis and assessment projects will come with requirements and a grading rubric when assigned.
+The analysis projects will come with requirements and a grading rubric when assigned.

-It is expected that you do your best to complete each assignment within two weeks of receiving it unless otherwise noted in the schedule, but I am aware that this might not be possible in every instance due to unforeseen circumstances.
-Any outstanding work must be turned in by December 10 in order to be counted toward your final grade.
+It is expected that you do your best to complete each assignment within one week of receiving it unless otherwise noted in the schedule, but I am aware that this might not be possible in every instance due to unforeseen circumstances.
+Any outstanding work due before the spring break must be turned in by March 11, 2022, in order to be counted toward your final grade.
+Any outstanding work assigned after the spring break must be turned in by May 6 in order to be counted toward your final grade.
 If you have any questions or concerns about due dates, please let me know.
 Course work will not be available in advance of the tentative scheduled send out times.